deepfunding/scoring/README.md

 ## Introduction

 This project tackles the [deep funding problem](https://github.com/opensource-observer/insights/blob/main/community/dependency_graph_funding/readme.md): how to fairly allocate resources (funding, recognition, or both) within a large, interdependent open-source ecosystem.
-By blending scoring mechanisms that incorporate human and AI feedback with a dependency graph of critical repositories, we arrive at an optimized way to distribute funding.
+By blending scoring mechanisms that incorporate human and AI feedback, we arrive at an optimized way to distribute funding.

 The solution can be used to determine fair rewards for contributors by: